NoelCov/NoelCov/README.md

 - HTML/CSS
 - JavaScript
 - React
+- NextJS
+- SQL
-- Next.JS/Gatsby JS
+- MongoDB
-- TypeScript
+- C#
 - Python
 - Node/Express

 **Learning:**

-- WordPress
+- DSA

 <!--
 **NoelCov/NoelCov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.